Panzerschrek/HexGPU/README.md

 * "r_window_width", "r_window_height" - game window size
 * "r_fullscreeen" - 0 to run windowed or 1 to run in fullscreen mode
 * "r_vsync" - 0 to disable vsync, 1 to enable
+* "r_supersampling" - 0 to to disable sumpersampled antialiasing, 1 to enable it
 * "r_device_id" - you may change Vulkan device via this setting.
 This may be helpful for systems with more than 1 GPU.
 * "g_world_size_x", "g_world_size_y" - world size (in chunks).
 Increase this to have bigger view distance, but this may affect performance.
 * "g_world_seed" - set to some number to change world generator seed